MaT1g3R/Halp/iteration-01.review.md

 #### Goals and/or tasks that were met/completed:

+-Rough idea of what we want to build

+-Find the tech stack we want to work with (java, android studio)

+-Determine target users

+-Organize communication and board

  * From most to least important.
  * Refer/link to artifact(s) that show that a goal/task was met/completed.
  * If a goal/task was not part of the original iteration plan, please mention it.

 #### Goals and/or tasks that were planned but not met/completed:

+-More detailed idea of the app

+-Wire frames or mock ups

  * From most to least important.
  * For each goal/task, explain why it was not met/completed.